compojoom/refire/README.md

 Refire fetches selected [Firebase](https://www.firebase.com/) paths to your local [Redux](http://redux.js.org/) store and keeps your store in sync with server's state.
 You can also switch watched paths on state changes.

-Using provided [React](https://facebook.github.io/react/) components you also get automatic re-renders for your connected views on any change.
+Using provided [React](https://facebook.github.io/react/) higher-order components and [React Redux](https://github.com/rackt/react-redux) helper you also get automatic re-renders for your connected views on any change.

 All mutation still happens through [Firebase client's](https://www.firebase.com/docs/web/api/firebase) `references`.